MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/audit-log-retention-policies.md

    3. **Users:** Select one or more users to apply the policy to.
 If you leave this box blank, then the policy will apply to all users.
 If you leave the **Record type** blank, then you must select a user.

    4. **Record type:** The audit record type the policy applies to.
-You can select multiple record types.
 If you leave this property blank, you must select a user in the **Users** box.
+You can select a single record type or multiple record types:

+   - If you select a single record type, the **Activities** field is dynamically displayed.
+You can use the drop-down list to select activities from the selected record type to apply the policy to.
+If you don't choose specific activities, the policy will apply to all activities of the selected record type.

+   - If you select multiple record types, you don't have the ability to select activities.
+The policy will apply to all activities of the selected record types.

    5. **Duration:** The amount of time to retain the audit logs that meet the criteria of the policy.